AllenNeuralDynamics/dynamic-routing-data-intro/README.md

 This capsule is to demonstrate data access for Dynamic Routing sessions.
 It uses the `npc_sessions` python package to get data in NWB format.

+## clone capsule

+First off, open up Codeocean in a new tab [here](https://codeocean.allenneuraldynamics.org/).

+- hit the `+` icon (top left) and select "New Capsule" > "Clone from Git" and paste the URL for this repo: `https://github.com/AllenNeuralDynamics/dynamic-routing-data-intro`
+- the capsule should open at this readme

 ## environment

-This should be set up ready to go, but if you need to update it the only required package is `npc_sessions` (latest version).
+The environment should be set up and ready to go, but if you need to update it at some point, the only required package is `npc_sessions` (latest version).

-Since `npc_sessions` has a lot of loosely specified dependencies, solving the environment for the capsule can take a while (pip tries to find a version of each dependency that's compatible with all the other dependencies - for certain packages this can lead to many minutues of waiting as pip downloads every published version of the package to test it).
+Note: since `npc_sessions` has a lot of loosely specified dependencies, solving the environment for the capsule can take a while (pip tries to find a version of each dependency that's compatible with all the other dependencies - for certain packages this can lead to many minutues of waiting as pip downloads every published version of the package to test it).
 To speed this up, we publish a `requirements.txt` with pinned dependencies from a solved environment (for the latest version of Ubuntu x64) [here](https://github.com/AllenInstitute/npc_sessions/blob/main/requirements.txt).
 Codeocean allows uploading or pasting the contents of this file in `environment/pip3` - just make sure to add the latest version of `npc_sessions` too.

 ## credentials

-First, we need to make sure we have 2 sets of credentials:
+Before we can start, we need to ensure 2 sets of credentials are available in the capsule:
 1. AWS (to find and read files on S3)
 2. Codeocean (to find processed data in "data assets" via the Codeocean API)